Credit Cards No Annual Fee Credit Cards

 Who should get the Prosper Card?

-The Prosper Card could make sense if you want to build your credit and can’t qualify for a more appealing rewards credit card.
-This credit card doesn’t require a security deposit, but it has a $39 annual fee (possible to avoid this for the first year) and your purchases won’t earn points, miles, or cash back.
+The Prosper Card could make sense if you want to build your credit and can't qualify for a more appealing rewards credit card.
+This credit card doesn't require a security deposit, but it has an annual fee of $59 (waived first year) (waived for the first year if you sign up for autopay before your first statement) and your purchases won't earn points, miles, or cash back.

 The main draw of the Prosper Card is that you don't need a good or excellent credit score to qualify.
 Qualifying for the card ultimately depends on different factors and the card issuer, but it's possible to qualify with a fair or bad credit score.